sujay3srivastava/GaussianBeamFocusing/README.md

 Loading Data Files:

 Use the load function to load .mat files as needed within your scripts.
-Example: load('deltacolormap.mat').
+Example: load('deltacolormap.mat')

 Dependencies
-MATLAB (R2021a or later recommended)
+MATLAB (R2023a or later recommended)
-Signal Processing Toolbox (for some scripts)
-Author
+ANSYS Lumerical(2023 R1 or later recommended)

+#Author
-Name: [Your Name]
+Name: Sujay Srivastava
-Contact: [Your Email]
+Contact: sujay3sriv@gmail.com
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgments
-Acknowledge any individuals or organizations that contributed to the project.
+#Acknowledgments
+This work is possible due to funding from DAAD(Deutscher Akademischer Austauschdienst).
+The work is done under Prof. Antonio Calà Lesina, Professor, Leibniz University Hannover.
+Thank you, Sadeq Bahmani, for your help in this project.